-Non-Participating Providers and Other Health Care Providers.
-Providers who are not in the Prudent Buyer network are non-participating providers or other health care providers, subject to Blue Cross Blue Shield Association rules governing claims filed by certain ancillary providers, except for surprise billing claims, for covered services you receive from a non-participating provider or other health care provider the maximum allowed amount will be based on the applicable non-participating provider rate or fee schedule for this plan, an amount negotiated by the claims administrator or a third party vendor which has been agreed to by the nonparticipating provider, an amount derived from the total charges billed by the non-participating provider, an amount based on information provided by a third party vendor, or an amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
+Providers who are not in the Prudent Buyer network are non-participating providers or other health care providers, subject to Blue Cross Blue Shield Association rules governing claims filed by certain ancillary providers.
+For covered services you receive from a non-participating provider or other health care provider, the maximum allowed amount will be based on the claims administrator's applicable non-participating or other health care provider rate or fee schedule for this plan, an amount negotiated by the claims administrator or a third party vendor which has been agreed to by the non-participating provider or other health care provider, an amount derived from the total charges billed by the non-participating provider or other health care provider, or an amount based on information provided by a third party vendor, or an amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
 When basing the maximum allowed amount upon the level or method of reimbursement used by CMS, the claims administrator will update such information, which is unadjusted for geographic locality, no less than annually.

 Providers who are not contracted for this product, but are contracted for other products, are also considered non-participating providers.
-For this plan, the maximum allowed amount for services from these providers will be one of the methods shown above unless the provider's contract specifies a different amount or if your claim involves a surprise billing claim.
+For this plan, the maximum allowed amount for services from these providers will be one of the methods shown above unless the provider's contract specifies a different amount.